Posted on August 30, 2013 and last updated on June 28, 2026

 • Sights: old mica mine, pitch pine forest

-Sprague Pond Trail in red, Mica Mine in green, Denny Reed in blue and New Meadows in lilac.
+Mica Mine Trail and Lady Slipper Trail in green; Sprague Pond Trail in red; Denny Reed Trail in blue and New Meadows Trail in lilac.

 There are lots of other trails in this Basin area, which I’ve marked in different colors on the map.
-They’re connected by a dirt road that is nice to walk itself, as long as there aren’t too many trucks and four-wheelers.
+They’re connected by dirt roads that people and four-wheelers tend to drive quite fast on!

 Directions: The Mica Mine trailhead is on Meadowbrook Road, the rough gravel part.
 If you’re coming southbound on Route 209, turn right onto the Basin Road (about 0.7 miles south of the intersection of 209 and Parker Head Road).
 Go roughly 1.4 miles to the intersection with Meadowbrook Road on your right.
 About .3 miles, you’ll see a little pull-off on the right side of the road where you can park.
 The trail heads into the woods from here.